-During the forthcoming school’s summer holidays, the council is planning to deliver an improvement scheme along Dunyeats Road in Broadstone.
+During the next few months, the council is planning to deliver an improvement scheme along Dunyeats Road in Broadstone.

 The aim is to improve walking and cycling facilities between Broadstone and Gravel Hill, which in turn will link to the wider network that includes the Castleman Trailway, Poole town centre, Merley and Wimborne.
 This will help make it easier for people to use more sustainable forms of transport between these areas, especially students and parents/carers travelling to/from Broadstone First School, Broadstone Middle School and Poole Grammar School.

 Details of the scheme include: